Shreeya777/Shreeya777/README.md

 - ❤  I love math and programming
 - ⚒  I have done projects using Java, Python, HTML/CSS, Bootstrap, React, MySQL
 - ✨  I have built websites as well as android application
-- ⚡ Fun fact: My repositories are private
+- ⚡ Fun fact: My all repositories are private

 <!-- - 👯 I’m looking to collaborate on  -->
 <!-- - 🤔 I’m looking for help with ... -->